ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa4.md

 Then you will submit _all_ of your files to the `pa4` assignment on Gradescope:

-- `ExamplesNumber.java`
+- `Numbers.java`
 - `number-transcript.txt`
-- `ExamplesTweets.java`
+- `Tweets.java`
 - `tweet-transcript.txt`

-We will automatically grade the correctness of the methods and classes you write.
 Tests and exploration sections will be graded manually.
 In addition, we may give you feedback on any part of the code, including automatically graded parts, that we want you to respond to after grading.

 ## Extra Challenges (not for credit)

-**Challenge** (not required for credit): Many fractions, like $$2/4$$ or
+**Challenge**: Many fractions, like $$2/4$$ or
 $$27/6$$, are not in their simplest form.
 Make it so that the constructor for `Fraction` always creates a fraction object with numerator and denominator in their most reduced form.

-**Challenge** (not required for credit): Create a `ReplyTweet` that is a reply to itself.
+**Challenge**: Create a `ReplyTweet` that is a reply to itself.
 Do you think this is possible on Twitter?

-**Challenge** (not required for credit): Add a method `Tweet mostPopularInThread()` for `Tweet` that returns the `Tweet` in the thread with the most likes.
+**Challenge**: Add a method `Tweet mostPopularInThread()` for `Tweet` that returns the `Tweet` in the thread with the most likes.

+**Challenge**: The implementation of numbers above is limited by having `int`s as the underlying representation; we can't represent certain large whole numbers.
+Using `long` makes things a bit better, but has its own limits.
+Change the classes so that the size of number you can represent is limited only by the memory in your computer.

+**Challenge**: On Twitter, we can think of the thread “before” a Tweet by following what it replied to, which is what we've modeled.
+We can also think about the thread(s) “after” a Tweet, where we go from the first Tweet to its replies.
+How could we model this latter case?